-The University has 13 halls of residence, which mainly accommodate full-time undergraduate students; only a small percentage of places are assigned to postgraduate students in each Hall.
-Applications are held in April for current students and August for new students.
+The University has 13 halls of residence, which mainly accommodate full-time undergraduate students; only a small percentage of places are assigned to postgraduate students in each Hall, application of which are held in April for current students and August for new students.
 Taught course postgraduates are strongly advised to use the Housing Service to find their own accommodation outside the University.

 *Only research postgraduates and taught postgraduates programmes supported by the Hong Kong Government are eligible to University housing.

-Additional information on the Libraries can be found at http://lib.hku.hk.
+Additional information on the Libraries can be found at https://lib.hku.hk.

 Postgraduate Student Association (PGSA)

 All the events and registration information can be found at: www.pgsa.hku.hk.
 Also simply search HKUPGSA (or 港大研会)to find us on Facebook, Instagram, YouTube, WeChat and Weibo!
 Come and Join!